 Understanding Vitamin B6: Normal vs Optimal Ranges

-Also known as: Pyridoxine, Pyridoxal-5-Phosphate, PLP
+Also known as: Pyridoxine, Pyridoxal-5-Phosphate, PLP, vitamin b6

 ?What is Vitamin B6?